-Game Day State Competition will be held on November 15-16, 2024 at Moore High School.
+Game Day State Competition will be held on November 14-15, 2025.
 The schedule will be set by the OSSAA.

-QUALIFIERS FOR STATE GAME DAY: The top 10 finishers from Class 6A, and the top 15 finishers from Pom, Classes 2A, 3A, 4A, and 5A will qualify for the Game Day State Competition.
+ADVANCEMENT TO STATE GAME DAY: The top 10 finishers from Class 6A, Large and Small Pom will advance, and the top 15 finishers from Classes 2A, 3A, 4A, and 5A will qualify for the Game Day State Competition.